JamesM9/RW-CC/docs/en/parameters.md

 Full documentation on PX4 parameters: https://docs.px4.io/master/en/advanced_config/parameter_reference.html.

-For changing PX4 parameters, use QGroundControl software, [connect to Clover over Wi-Fi](gcs_bridge.md) or USB.
+For changing PX4 parameters, use QGroundControl software, [connect to droid over Wi-Fi](gcs_bridge.md) or USB.
 Go to *Vehicle Setup* panel (click on the QGroundControl logo in the top-left corner) and choose *Parameters* menu.

 ## Recommended values